fitnr/svgis/README.md

 pip install svgis[clip]
 ````

-## Command line tools
+## Command line tool

+The `svgis` command line tool includes several utilities.
+The most important is `svgis draw`, which draws SVG maps based on input geodata layers.

+Additional commands:
+* `svgis bounds`: get the bounding box for a layer in a given projection
+* `svgis graticule`: create a graticule (grid) within a given bounds
-The `svgis` command line tool has several commands: `bounds`, `draw`, `project`, `scale` and `style`. `svgis scale` and `svgis style` will add a scaling factor or CSS style to an existing SVG file. `svgis project` is a utility for determining what projection `svgis draw` will (optionally) generate for given bounding boxes. `svgis bounds` returns the bounding box for a layer in a given projection.
+* `svgis project`: determine what projection `svgis draw` will (optionally) generate for given bounding box
+* `svgis scale`: change the scale of an existing SVG
+* `svgis style`: add css styles to an existing SVG

 Read the [docs](http://pythonhosted.org/svgis/) for complete information on these commands and their options.

 ### Examples